-Exhibit No. Description 31.1 Certification of the Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Philip M. Pead 31.2 Certification of the Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Chris E. Perkins 32.1 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act 101 The following materials from Progress Software Corporation's Quarterly Report on Form 10-Q for the three and six months ended May

-The following materials from Progress Software Corporation's Quarterly Report on Form 10-Q for the three and six months ended May 31, 2015, formatted in XBRL (eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets as of May 31, 2015 and November 30, 2014; (ii) Condensed Consolidated Statements of Income for the three and six months ended May 31, 2015 and May 31, 2014; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and six months ended May 31, 2015 and May 31, 2014; (iv) Condensed Consolidated Statements of Cash Flows for the six months ended May 31, 2015, and May 31, 2014; (iv) Condensed Consolidated Statements of Cash Flows for the six months ended May 31, 2014; and (v) Notes to Condensed Consolidated Financial Statements.
+Exhibit No. Description 31.1 Certification of the Chief Executive Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Philip M. Pead 31.2 Certification of the Chief Financial Officer Pursuant to Section 302 of the Sarbanes-Oxley Act - Chris E. Perkins 32.1 Certification Pursuant to Section 906 of the Sarbanes-Oxley Act 101 The following materials from Progress Software Corporation's Quarterly Report on Form 10-Q for the three and nine months ended August 31, 2015, formatted in XBRL (eXtensible Business Reporting Language): (i) Condensed Consolidated Balance Sheets as of August 31, 2015 and November 30, 2014; (ii) Condensed Consolidated Statements of Income for the three and nine months ended August 31, 2015 and August 31, 2014; (iii) Condensed Consolidated Statements of Comprehensive Income for the three and nine months ended August 31, 2015 and August 31, 2014; (iv) Condensed Consolidated Statements of Cash Flows for the nine months ended August 31, 2015 and August 31, 2014; and (v) Notes to Condensed Consolidated Financial Statements.

-Filed herewith
+^{} Filed herewith

-Furnished herewith
+^{} Furnished herewith

-Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities and Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.
+^{} Pursuant to Rule 406T of Regulation S-T, the Interactive Data Files on Exhibit 101 hereto are deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act of 1933, as amended, are deemed not filed for purposes of Section 18 of the Securities and Exchange Act of 1934, as amended, and otherwise are not subject to liability under those sections.